slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Doubt kills more dreams than failure ever will.'*

 <!--
+> *'I cannot give you the formula for success, but I can give you the formula for failure, which is: try to please everybody.' -- Herbert Swope*

+Real success happens when we focus on one thing at a time.

 There are two things you need to do to be successful. know what is he right thing and having the courage to do it